piechartssuck/courses/content/en/work/resume-html.md

 <div class="concise">

-- Created web apps in Shiny and Tableau to pull and visualize data from the organization’s Oracle database.
+- Created web apps in Shiny and Tableau to pull, summarize, and visualize data from the organization’s Oracle database.
+- Led and presented findings from small and large scale qualitative, quantitative, and mixed-methods studies.
 - Prepared evaluation reports for various stakeholders.
-- Led and presented findings from small and large scale qualitative, quantitative, and mixed-methods studies.
 - Researched and implemented predictive statistical models for student retention and graduation efforts.

 </div>